botworld-wiki/beatburger.github.io/_boosters/power-start-rare.md

 title: "Power Start (Rare)"
 name: "Power Start"
-description: "Rare Booster - Start with 4 power"
+description: "Gives 3 botpack power at the beginning of a battle"
 imageUrl: ""
 breadcrumbs:
   Botpack: "/botpack"
-  Abilities: "/boosters"
+  Boosters: "/boosters"

 boosterName: "Power Start"
-boosterDescription: "Start with 4 power"
+boosterDescription: "Gives 3 botpack power at the beginning of a battle"
 boosterImageUrl: ""
-boosterStacks: "Yes"
+boosterStacks: "Additive"
 boosterRarity: "Rare"
 boosterAcquisition: ""
 boosterOpinion: "A booster you'll use up until you find the epic version"